-1. Window shopping: Milan is famous for its shopping quarter.
+Milan is famous for its shopping quarter, as it's known as the fashion capitla of the world.
 The windows are design for window shoppers and they display some of the finest hand crafted Italian clothes, shoes and furniture available in the city.
 All year, buyers come to Milan to choose items to sell around the world in top department stores and boutiques.
 For a taste of high-end fashion, start in the Quadrilatero d'Oro (Golden Rectangle), an area created by four streets- Via Montenapoleone, Via Manzoni, Via del Corso, and Via Senato.
 Between these are the famous Via della Spiga and Via Sant’Andrea.

-5. Castello Sforzesco: For a budget friendly cultural experience, take a tip to visit this recently restored 15th century castle, which now contains a range of museums including a unique collection of musical instruments and furniture.
+For a budget friendly cultural experience extravaganza, take a tip to visit this recently restored 15th century castle, which now contains a range of museums including a unique collection of musical instruments and furniture.
 Enjoy a stroll around the beautiful grounds and explore some modern and historical range of Italian art and artifacts.
 The castle is accessible by public transport from the city center, specifically near the Duomo.